rhagelstrom/BetterCombatEffects/README.md

 * **SREGENE (N)** Apply regeneration at the end of the actors turn who applied the effect.
 (N) can be number or dice string

-### Absorption

-* **ABSORB: [damage type] (H)** The Actor will heal the amount of damage dealt of the specified damage type.
-(H) The Actor will heal half rounded down of the specified damage type.
-The Actor likely should also be immune, "IMMUNE: [damage type]" to the same damage type to produce the desired results.

 * **TREGENA (N)** Apply one time regeneration to temporary HP when the effect is added.
 (N) can be number or dice string

 * **TREGENS (N)** Apply regeneration to temporary HP at the start of the actors turn.
 (N) can be number or dice string